-Mobile phone devices are brought to school at students' own risk.
+If students bring a mobile phone device to school it must be switched off and kept out of sight.
+Devices are brought to school at students' own risk.
 Highdown School and Sixth Form Centre does not accept any liability for loss or damage whilst at, or on route to/from, the academy.
+If students are found to be using their mobile during lesson time it will be confiscated for collection at the end of the school day or will have a 60 minute detention after school the same day.